 To make sure your vehicle arrives on-time and damage-free, these are the top questions to ask before choosing a reliable auto transporter.

-Top Questions to Ask Before Choosing an Auto Transporter
+Top Questions to Ask Before Choosing the Best Transporter.

-Have you read their BBB customer reviews online?
+Have you read their shipping company BBB customer reviews online?

 Almost every established business in the United States has a profile on their site.
 You will be able to see what their BBB rating is, along with verified reviews from consumers like you.
 The BBB verifies all customer reviews before posting them on their website, making it a great source for finding reliable car transporters company.
 Here’s a look at the Fisher Shipping BBB profile.

 Does the company have some of the best transporter reviews?

 There are plenty of independent review sites on the web.
 If the company you are considering has been in business for any amount of time, there will be reviews about their company somewhere.
 Be wary of review sites for the auto transport industry.
 Some of these sites allow transporters to veto reviews if they are paid members of the site.
 Google, Yelp, Yahoo, Better Business Bureau, and Bing are all good sites to check out reviews, but you need to dig deep in order to get the whole story.
 Sort their reviews by the lowest star rating and look at the bad reviews.
 In order to choose the right transporter, you want to see how each company handles problems.
 A good place to start is with Fisher Shipping reviews.